Environmental Health and Safety

 Supervisor Section

-Accidents occur when hazards escape detection during preventive measures, such as a job or process safety analysis, when hazards are not obvious, or as the result of combinations of circumstances that were difficult to foresee.
+Incidents occur when hazards escape detection during preventive measures, such as a job or process safety analysis, when hazards are not obvious, or as the result of combinations of circumstances that were difficult to foresee.
 A thorough accident investigation may identify previously overlooked physical, environmental, or process hazards, the need for new or more extensive safety training, or unsafe work practices.

-The primary focus of any accident investigation should be the determination of the facts surrounding the incident and the lessons that can be learned to prevent future similar occurrences.
+The primary focus of any incident investigation should be the determination of the facts surrounding the incident and the lessons that can be learned to prevent future similar occurrences.
 The focus of the investigation should NEVER be to place blame.
 The process should be positive and thought of as an opportunity for improvement.

-Root Cause - Effective accident investigation identifies these root causes and recommends strategies to eliminate weaknesses.
-Accident/incident investigations are a tool for uncovering hazards that either were missed earlier or hazards where controls were defeated.
+Root Cause - Effective incident investigation identifies these root causes and recommends strategies to eliminate weaknesses.
+Incident investigations are a tool for uncovering hazards that either were missed earlier or hazards where controls were defeated.
 However, it is important to remember that the investigation is only useful when its objective is to identify root causes.
 In other words, every contributing factor to the incident must be uncovered and recommendations made to prevent recurrence.

 • Interview other interested persons such as supervisors, co-workers, etc.

-Corrective actions - This section describes the corrective action that the supervisor has taken or will take to prevent similar accident from occurring .It is crucial that supervisors determine and make recommendations to eliminate or reduce the root causes discovered.
+Corrective actions - This section describes the corrective action that the supervisor has taken or will take to prevent similar incidents from occurring.
+It is crucial that supervisors determine and make recommendations to eliminate or reduce the root causes discovered.
 Supervisors shall implement actions to correct the root causes.
-If root causes are not corrected, it is only a matter of time before a similar accident occurs.
+If root causes are not corrected, it is only a matter of time before a similar incident occurs.